A One-Day Sightseeing Itinerary in Iwakuni City (Yamaguchi) and Kure City (Hiroshima)

 🕛 9:30 am

-We’ve arrived at the iconic Kintai Bridge.
+We arrived at Kintai Bridge.

 🕛 11:10 am

-Getting from Iwakuni Station to Kure Station
+From Iwakuni Station to Kure Station

 🕛 11:25 am